Missouri tornado kills multiple people, sows destruction

 The National Weather Service issued tornado warnings in Iowa and Illinois on Tuesday evening and said a confirmed twister was spotted southwest of Chicago near Bryant, Illinois.
 Officials said another tornado touched down Tuesday morning in the western Illinois community of Colona.
 Local news reports showed wind damage to some businesses there.

-Earlier Tuesday, strong thunderstorms swept through the Quad Cities area of Iowa and Illinois with winds up to 90 mph (145 kph) and baseball-size hail.
+Earlier Tuesday, strong thunderstorms swept through the Quad Cities area of Iowa and Illinois, with winds up to 90 mph (145 kph) and baseball-sized hail.
 No injuries were reported, but trees were downed and some businesses were damaged in Moline, Illinois.

 Northern Illinois, from Moline to Chicago, saw 75-80 mph (120-128 kph) winds and hail 2 to 3 inches (5 to 8 centimeters) in diameter Tuesday afternoon, National Weather Service meteorologist Scott Baker said.
 The agency received reports of semitrucks tipped over by winds in Lee County, about 95 miles (153 km) west of Chicago.